-- To engage a critical mass of participants at each key decision making point during the CAP process. - To identify key community organizations/nonprofits to partner with on information sharing and recruitment of participants (for roundtables, listening sessions, educational events, etc). - Create a "Climate Message" for the City and County of Milwaukee that allows the city to form an identity as a "climate champion" and for residents to get excited about. - Develop a strategy for a media campaign for a Climate Action Plan.
+- To provide accessible information about the Climate Action Planning process a resident of Milwaukee County without any prior knowledge of local climate action should be able to do a google search and find information on the CAP process. - To engage a critical mass of participants at each key decision making point during the CAP process. - To identify key community organizations/nonprofits to partner with on information sharing and recruitment of participants (for roundtables, listening sessions, educational events, etc). - Create a "Climate Message" for the City and County of Milwaukee that allows the city to form an identity as a "climate champion" and for residents to get excited about. - Develop a strategic media campaign for the Climate Action Plan.
 Residents of Milwaukee should know 1.
 The urgency of the climate crisis 2.
 The leadership that Milwaukee is taking 3.
 Their individual and collective ability to be involved in the change making process.